emerging-welfare/case-2021-shared-task/README.md

 * This shared task is a continuation of the shared tasks [CLEF 2019 Lab  Protest News](https://emw.ku.edu.tr/clef-protestnews-2019/), and event sentence coreference identification task at [AESPEN @ LREC 2020](https://emw.ku.edu.tr/aespen-2020/)

-Please contact Ali Hürriyetoğlu (ahurriyetoglu@ku.edu.tr) if you have any question or comment regarding this shared task.
+# Contact
+Please reach us using the following e-mail addresses for anything you may think we can support you: Ali Hürriyetoğlu, ahurriyetoglu@ku.edu.tr (Task 1 and Task 3 and any other issue), Jakub Piskorski case2021.task.finegrained@gmail.com (Task 2), Salvatore Giorgi, sgiorgi@sas.upenn.edu (Task 3, collecting an on the ground events list and using the tweet collection).

 This repository is being updated continuosly.

 # Important Dates